On 27 May 2021, All.Can International launched its latest policy report Harnessing data for better cancer care.

 Which data we are focused on?

-For purposes of feasibility, we are focused on types of data deemed of most relevance in cancer, namely: patient-generated data, including PROMs and PREMs; registry data; electronic health records; genomics data; and digital biomarkers.
+For purposes of feasibility, we are focused on types of data deemed of most relevance in cancer, namely: patient-generated data, including PROMs and PREMs; registry data; data from electronic health records and medical records; and genomics data.

 How are we defining efficiency?

-We are using All.Can’s definition of efficiency: focusing resources on delivering the best outcomes for patients.
-We will analyse efficiency through the lens of the patient, looking at the use and potential of data to drive efficiency at each stage of the care pathway, from prevention to survivorship to end-of-life care.
+We have analysed efficiency through the lens of the patient, looking at the use and potential of data to drive efficiency at each stage of the care pathway, from prevention to survivorship to end-of-life care.

-We will identify 15 case studies showing projects, programmes or initiatives where data have improved outcomes and efficiency for patients.
+We have identified 15 case studies showing projects, programmes or initiatives where data have improved outcomes and efficiency for patients that can be replicated elsewhere.

-The review will focus on Europe, with case studies drawn internationally.
+The review focuses on Europe, with case studies drawn internationally.

 The policy paper is based on a structured literature review, stakeholder interviews and case studies.

-It is being developed with guidance from the All.Can Data Working Group
+It has been developed with guidance from the All.Can Data Working Group

 and an external advisory committee (please see Project governance).

-The report has been developed by The Health Policy Partnership and Intacare International Ltd on behalf of All.Can International.
+The report has been developed by The Health Policy Partnership and The Health Value Alliance on behalf of All.Can International.

-The day-to-day guidance of this report is led by the Data Working Group, with expert advice and input from the External Advisory Group.
+The day-to-day guidance of this report was led by the Data Working Group, with expert advice and input from the External Advisory Committee.

 All.Can International Data Working Group members